 These light, crisp, and flavorful Almond Flour Waffles are perfect for Sunday mornings or healthy breakfast ideas on the run.
 Easy recipe is naturally gluten free, oil free, and dairy free plus contains no refined sugars!

 Table of contents

 You don’t have to be gluten free to enjoy crispy almond flour waffles.
 Our family also loves whole wheat waffles but these almond waffles are one of our favorite breakfast dishes alongside frequently requested almond flour pancakes!

 The combination of almond flour and oat flour in gluten free waffles is nutrient filled and satisfying.
-The result are waffles that aren’t too dense and crisp up perfectly, with a slightly fluffy center, just like my fluffy almond flour cake or almond muffins.
+The result are waffles that aren’t too dense and crisp up perfectly, with a slightly fluffy center.

 - Nutrient dense: Almond flour and oat flour are both packed with several vitamins, minerals, and antioxidants.
 Meanwhile, almond flour contains healthy fats that are beneficial to heart health.
 Oat flour also has a powerful soluble fiber, ‘Beta-Glucan,’ which can reduce cholesterol levels and blood sugar while improving gut bacteria and keep you feeling full for longer.

 - High protein: Packed with good ingredients these almond flour waffles keep everyone fuller longer, which prevents reaching for a sugary snack later!

 - Low glycemic: Both flours are low GI, too – meaning, depending on what sweetener you use with these waffles (and how you serve them), this could be a diabetic-friendly almond flour waffle recipe.